aws-samples/karpenter-blueprints/blueprints/stateful/README.md

-# Karpenter Blueprint: Working wit Stateful Workloads using EBS
+# Karpenter Blueprint: Working with Stateful Workloads using EBS

 ## Purpose
 For stateful workloads that use persistent volumes, Karpenter detects storage scheduling requirements when deciding which instance type to launch and in which AZ.
 If you have a `StorageClass` configured for multiple AZs, Karpenter randomly selects one AZ when the pod is created for the first time.
-If the same pod is then removed, a new pod is created to request the same Persistenet Volume Claim (PVC) and Karpenter takes this into consideration when choosing the AZ of an existing claim.
+If the same pod is then removed, a new pod is created to request the same Persistent Volume Claim (PVC) and Karpenter takes this into consideration when choosing the AZ of an existing claim.

 ## Requirements